radius-project/design-notes/recipe/2023-08-recipes-test-plan.md

 - For list, register, unregister:
   - E2E test for positive scenario
 - For show:
-  - E2E test for 'bicep' scenario
+  - E2E test for 'bicep' positive scenario
-  - E2E test for 'terraform' scenario
+  - E2E test for 'terraform' positive scenario
 - Negative testing:
   - Negative cases are handled with unit testing and we can establish equivalency to the positive cases